 2. Natural does not = gentle.
 We see a lot of shampoos marketed as natural (primarily from big corporations) that are packed full of irritants.
 These can be the surfactants, preservatives, and fragrances (I will never understand why so many scalp treatments contain menthol.
 Scratch that, its because it feels cooling so you think its doing something but in the end its just a majorly drying irritant.
 Or hexyl cinnamon & hydroxycitronellal -these are fragrances that are so known to cause skin issues that they’re not allowed to be included under the blanket terms “parfum” and “fragrance” which are notoriously lenient but I digress), to name just a few.

-Fact is, most of the ingredients in these shampoos are just feel enhancers so it “feels” how you expect shampoo to feel.
+Fact is, most of the ingredients in these shampoos are just feel and scent enhancers so it “feels” and smells how you expect shampoo to feel.

 3. Baby does not = gentle.
 The most well known baby shampoo in the world is far from gentle.